TheSantacloud/gitd/README.md

-# mgtd - Task Management CLI
+# gitd - Task Management CLI

-**mgtd** is a CLI tool designed for managing tasks seamlessly with popular task managers like Todoist and archive managers like Obsidian.
+**gitd** *(pronounced "git-ee-di")* is a CLI tool designed for managing tasks seamlessly with popular task managers like Todoist and archive managers like Obsidian.
 It empowers users to streamline their workflow and enhance their Getting Things Done (GTD) methodology.

 ## Features